wazuh/wazuh-documentation/source/amazon/troubleshooting.rst

 4. Wrong AWS service path:

-If you get any trouble related to "paths", check if the AWS files path is correct:
+If users get any trouble related to "paths", check if the AWS files path is correct:

   **AWS Cloudtrail**